tiny kitchen space-saving struggles

 The standard appliance companies that manufacture kitchen appliances will not go out of the way to create an odd-dimension refrigerator that only a small audience will actually purchase.

-Smaller companies out there do have these, but their availability is a lot lower than going to your default hardware store to purchase them.
+Smaller companies do have these, but their availability is much lower than going to your default hardware store to purchase them.

 So, what size appliances are we expecting?